Posted on 03/09/2020

 Whether you’re still mulling over the blueprint for a new home or have been running one for decades, infection control is arguably the most important thing to get right and stay on top of.
-In order to meet residents’ expectations – and of course bear up to the scrutiny of CQC inspections – following best practice procedures and constantly reviewing performance is critical if you are to keep those in your care out of harm’s way.
+In order to meet residents’ expectations – and of course bear up to the scrutiny of CQC inspections – following best practice procedures and constantly reviewing performance is critical if you are to maximise the prevention and control of infections to keep care home residents out of harm’s way.

 While prevention is indeed better than a cure, the realities of communal living present a significant challenge – and so diligence in stopping outbreaks before they occur is of huge importance.
 A care home by its very nature will always be susceptible to contagious diseases such as norovirus, salmonella, C.diff, E.Coli and MRSA.
 And just as in hospitals where a number of patients share wards, communal living in homes for the elderly or vulnerable will always carry the risk of bacterial, viral or fungal outbreak.